Maths at Chuckery

 Calculations Policy For Mathematics

-This policy shows staff, parents and children the methods we are working towards and hope to master for addition, subtraction, multiplication and division by the end of each academic year.
+Chuckery Primary School has developed its own calculation policy to show staff, parents and children the methods we use in each strand of Mathematical learning and hope to master for addition, subtraction, multiplication and division by the end of each academic year.

 Our approach to teaching mathematics will ensure the children know what they are doing and why they are doing it long before we start to introduce short cuts and traditional methods which, for many children, cause real confusion.